bespoke-silicon-group/bsg_packaging/uw_bga/README.md

 **pcb**:  What you need to physically make the package and use it.
 Design collatoral to send to substrate fab and assembly
           files for modelling the package, clarifications, or modifying the substrate.

-**pinouts**: This is what most chip designers will spend most of their time looking at.
+**pinouts**: This is what most chip designers will spend most of their time looking at to design their chip to use the package.

 Quick links: